 The winner also gets a £50 voucher that can be redeemed against any of our courses.

-This month we spoke with Edina Szabo about their photography journey.
+We spoke with Edina Szabo

 ‘I have always had passion for art.
 Everything started at my secondary school.
 I wasn’t the most talented student, however, my art teacher must have seen something in me.
 She sent me to different art and drawing competitions and exhibited some of my work at school.
 Around this same time, I received my first film camera from my parents.
 I don’t really remember which type, but I remember I could not put it down; I was so happy and excited.
 They only problem was that I had to wait so long for the film to be processed before I could see my photos.
 Later, I think when I was a student at high school, I got my first digital camera and took it with me everywhere.